 The Importance of Reviewing XBRL

 XBRL documents are notorious for being error-prone.
 After all, financial statements are complex and unique to each organization.
-Trying to standardize this cannot be “ and is not “ an easy task.
+Standardizing this cannot be “ and is not “ an easy task.

 As such, the correctness of XBRL filings has assumed new importance.
-In such an environment, it is imperative for every company to institute a layer of review between XBRL preparation and XBRL filing.
+In such an environment, every company must institute a layer of review between XBRL preparation and XBRL filing.

 The PDF and XBRL formats must be completely consistent with each other.
 It is essential for the XBRL filing to have absolutely no material errors.
 XBRL, after all, is a data format.
 It does not impact the data that it reports.